DoA-Aided MMSE Channel Estimation for Wireless Communication Systems: Baseline estimators

-The sparse spatial nature of the channel is exploited by estimators from the field of \ac{CS}.
-Here, the assumption is that the channel vector can be approximated by $\vh \approx \md\vs$, where $\md \in \mathbb{C}^{M\times G}$ is a so-called \textit{dictionary} and $\vs \in \mathbb{C}^G$ is a sparse vector.
-The \ac{OMP}~\cite{Pati1993} is a well-known example, with which an estimated channel can be obtained.
+The \ac{OMP}~\cite{Pati1993} is a well-known example from the field of \ac{CS}.
 Since it needs to know the sparsity order, we evaluate a genie-aided variant (``genieOMP''), where \ac{OMP} chooses the optimal sparsity order based on the true channel $\vh$.